When syncing your favorite tools, it is important that all users are accurately mapped together across them.

 Unmapping a user is simple, and done through the same popup.
 Place your cursor over the user you want to unmap, and a red "Remove" toggle will pop up.
 Click on it and that user will be unmapped.

 Note: In certain tools, Unito will automatically add all of a project's members to your workspace.
 Only users that are marked as active users through the above toggle will be counted in your plan.

 Properly mapping your users ensures that assignees are synced and tracked accurately across tools.
 You'll also make scrolling through the active users section of your workspace much more manageable if you don't have multiple entries for each tool your coworkers are using.

-Beyond this, mapping your users can affect how much you're paying for Unito.
-Because Unito plans are determined by the number of active users in your workspace, you might find yourself running out of active users if your coworkers' tool accounts aren't properly mapped with each other.
+Beyond this, if you're on a legacy plan based on active users, mapping your users can affect how much you're paying for Unito.
+You might find yourself running out of active users if your coworkers' tool accounts aren't properly mapped with each other.
 We only count each user once no matter how many tools they're using throughout your workspace.
 However, their tool accounts have to be mapped together in order for this to work.

 Want to know more about how Unito pricing works?
 Check out our guide here.